m3o/dev/blog/_posts/2020-09-09-the-value-line-in-2020.md

 vs finding a perfectly scalable solution for the future.
 Basically, what's the value I'm creating and how much operational overhead do I need to incur.

-Let's take it a step further
+Let's take it a step further.

 ## Initial Traction